kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Every once in a while, when I met colleagues complaining about stress injury syndrome, I told them about this fascinating technique.
 You cannot have it in Linux, unfortunately, except you simulate Windows, but anyway I still have to meet somebody who is interested.
 I don't know of anybody who dictates.

 Of course, there are lots of people online using these products and chatting about it in their forums, but they are a totally different kind of people and professionally producing huge amounts of text.
 The industry has concentrated on lawyers and physicians, obviously successfully.
 Although back then everybody was dreaming of talking with a machine (see Star Trek IV: ["hello computer"](https://www.youtube.com/watch?v=v9kTVZiJ3Uc), 32 secs), not much has happened in the private realm.
 Nowadays we have Siri and Cortana, but sorry, I don't use that.

+Yesterday, somebody told me that she switched to dictating because of [WhatsApp](https://www.whatsapp.com/).
+In consequence, her messages get longer and longer.
+That's good.

 There is much discussion about the right type of microphone to use with speech recognition.
 As long as I use speech recognition, which is more than 20 years now, I tried many different types most of which were pretty cheap, whereas all those professionals swear that you have to spend as much money on the microphone as you can afford.
 I cannot confirm that.